bestplay/Notes/resume.md

   And It works.

-  When it start, it will start **listening USB** device changes.
+  When it start, it will start **listening USB** device changes in a child process.

   At the same time it will **check updates** from server.
-  It will auto down patches and finish update to new version when it restarted just like the way of **Chrome**.
+  It will auto download patches and finish update to new version when it restarted just like the way of **Chrome**.

   When an IPhone is added via USB, it will auto **test the hardware status**.
   And **check FMI and guaranty** from Apple's website.

   Then user/operator need to do some visual check.

-  After that it will send all results about this phone to server to get to **assessment price** of it.
+  After that it will send all results about this phone to server to get **assessment price** of it.

   - It communicates with both server and web font end by http/https or websocket.